 Instructions

-- Spread about ⅓ to ½ cup of lemon basil pesto evenly over the surface of the dough, leaving a small border around the edge.
+- Spoon about ⅓ to ½ cup of the prepared lemon basil pesto over the center of the shaped dough.
+Use the back of a spoon to spread it evenly, leaving a narrow border around the edge for the crust to puff up and brown during baking.

 Nutritional Information